dojo/docs/dijit/Dialog.rst

 Sizing the Dialog
 -----------------

-A dialog by default sizes itself according to it's content, just like a plain <div>.
+A dialog by default sizes itself according to its content, just like a plain <div>.
 If you want a scrollbar on a dialog, then you need to add width/height to a div *inside* the dialog, like this:

 .. code-example ::